lukaszbinden/pediatric-bone-age-prediction/README.md

 | Chest 0-100yrs, all layers finetuning	| 89696	| 250	| pending	| pending |

 ## Experiments
-* Try transfer learning with other medical datasets (mura stanford, chestxray nih, etc. )
+* Try transfer learning with other medical datasets (MURA stanford, etc. )
 * Try Preprocessing of images (noise, rotation, etc. ) -> possible with keras
 * Try different architectures of the used net
 * Make model highlight joints